bamit99/Document-Information-Extractor/README.md

-# Document Information Extractor
+# AutomatedQuestionnaire

-A powerful document analysis tool that extracts information from various document types using Large Language Models (LLMs).
-This application supports multiple LLM providers and can process various document formats to generate structured information.
+A sophisticated Python-based application that leverages Large Language Models (LLMs) to automatically generate and process questionnaires from various document formats.
+This tool is designed to extract meaningful information and create structured Q&A pairs from documents.

 ## Features